firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-fact-dimension-table.md

 ### PARTITION BY

 The `PARTITION BY` clause specifies a column or columns by which the table will be split into physical parts.
 Those columns are considered to be the partition key of the table.
 Columns must be non-nullable.

-Only `FACT` tables can be partitioned.

 When the partition key is set with multiple columns, all columns are used as the partition boundaries.

 ```sql
 PARTITION BY <column_name>[, <column_name>[, ...n]]